arugu1a/matlab-smell-detector/README.md

 # matlab-smell-detector

-A small program that utilises tree-sitters syntax trees to search for common Code Smells in Matlab code.
+A small program that utilises tree-sitters syntax trees to search for common Code Smells in MATLAB code.

 ## About

-This program recursively searches for all Matlab files in a given directory utilising [tinydir](https://github.com/cxong/tinydir).
+This program recursively searches for all MATLAB files in a given directory utilising [tinydir](https://github.com/cxong/tinydir).
 For every file it constructs its concrete syntax tree using [tree-sitter](https://github.com/tree-sitter/tree-sitter) and [tree-sitter-matlab](https://github.com/acristoffers/tree-sitter-matlab).
 Different queries are then performed on the tree to detect patterns associated with smells.
 The current supported smells are:

 - Long Function
 - Long Parameter List